agude/agude.github.io/_drafts/2021-05-24-data_science_job_spectrum.md

 ## The Split

-At Insight people feel into two broad skill sets: those most interested in statistics and experiment design and those most interested in coding and machine learning.
-We interviewed for the same roles because many companies were just looking for "data scientists".[^unicorn] This wasted a lot of time for us and for the companies as they interviewed people who did not want to do specific job they were hiring for.
-The obvious solution was that these would become different roles with different expected skills.
+At Insight people fell into two broad skill sets: those most interested in statistics and experiment design and those most interested in coding and machine learning.
+We interviewed for the same roles because most companies were not more specific about what they were looking for than "data <span class="nowrap">scientists".[^unicorn]</span>

+This wasted a lot of time for us and for the companies as they interviewed people who did not fit the job profile nor were interested in doing so.
+It became clear that data science covered too many skills and responsibilities to be lumped into one job title, which meant it would inevitably split into multiple, distinct roles.

 There are several reasons for the split:

 - **There are no unicorns.** Data scientists who are experts in every part of the data ecosystem are not just rare, they are mythical.
-Everyone is better in some area than others.
-Splitting the data ecosystem into multiple, distinct roles allows people to work in the areas where they're strongest and most passionate.
+Everyone has strengths and weaknesses.
+By splitting the role, people could focus on the part they were most passionate about.
 - **Training a person to do it all takes too long.** In the beginning most data scientists had PhDs in some data-related field.
 They had each spent a decade learning math, statistics, coding, how to work with large datasets,